quicwg/base-drafts/draft-ietf-quic-recovery.md

 enforce a maximum ack delay to avoid causing the peer spurious timeouts.
 The default maximum ack delay in QUIC is 25ms.

-An acknowledgement MAY be sent for every second full-sized segment, as TCP does {{!RFC5681}}, or may be sent less frequently, as long as the delay does not exceed the maximum ack delay.
-QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-sized segment.
+An acknowledgement MAY be sent for every second full-sized packet, as TCP does {{!RFC5681}}, or may be sent less frequently, as long as the delay does not exceed the maximum ack delay.
+QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-sized packet.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
 The receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.
 If a receiver processes multiple packets before sending any ACK frames in response, they MAY not send an immediate ack if the received packets form a contiguous sequence starting one larger than the largest acked.